Venezuelan Photographer Bonnie Rodriguez

 From where you get your inspiration

 People.
 I love to discover a meet new people every day.
-They inspire with the moves, the way they talk etc.
+They inspire with the moves, the way they talk, etc.

 How do you look for the perfect spots?

 First, I like to have a concept in mind.
 If for example, I want to take photos of a designer new collection, I like to talk with them, know what inspired the collection.
-This is the first step to really know what’s the perfect location for that photo shoot.
+This is the first step to really know what’s the perfect location for that photoshoot.

 Describe a typical shoot.

 First, you discuss the concept with your team.
-Then make a mood board with the colour palette, location, makeup, and model you will need to make it happen.
+Then make a mood board with the color palette, location, makeup, and model you will need to make it happen.
 Then after finding your dream team, you share your mood board so everyone knows what the client is looking for.
 The more pre-production you make, the better the shoot is.
 Every shoot is different, so it can take from an hour to a full day.
 And then the post-production begins.